Primary hyperparathyroidism: Blood tests

 Urinary cAMP is occasionally measured; it is generally elevated due to activation of Gs proteins when PTH binds to its receptor.

+Imaging

 Biochemical confirmation of primary hyperparathyroidism is following by investigations to localize the culprit lesion.
-Primary hyperparathyroidism is most commonly due to solitary parathyroid adenoma.
-Less commonly it may be due to double parathyroid adenomas or parathyroid hyperplasia.
-Tc99 sestamibi scan of head, neck and upper thorax is the most commonly used test for localizing parathyroid adenomas having a sensitivity and specificity of 70–80%.
+Primary hyperparathyroidism is most commonly caused by a solitary parathyroid adenoma or parathyroid hyperplasia.
+Infrequently, the condition is caused by double or multiple parathyroid adenomas that can be present on more than one parathyroidal gland or even occur elsewhere.
+Scintigraphic or single-photon emission computed tomography (SPECT) imaging with the radiotracer 99mTc-sestamibi of head, neck and upper thorax is the first-line nuclear imaging modality for localizing parathyroid adenomas, having a sensitivity and specificity of 70–80%.
 Sensitivity falls down to 30% in case of double/multiple parathyroid adenomas or in case of parathyroid hyperplasia.
-Ultrasonography is also a useful test in localizing suspicious parathyroid lesions.